Submitting a Great Visual Arts Portfolio

 Your main goal is to help the reviewer get a sense of who you are as an artist and how you stand out in a crowd of very talented students.

 How do you create this supporting visual narrative?
-Some students start with sketchbook images (why I encourage all students to keep a sketchbook), then show smaller more traditional pieces, still life, portrait work, and then expand into larger, more impactful work.
+Some students start with sketchbook images (why we encourage all students to keep a sketchbook), then show more traditional pieces, observational figure drawing is a must have in most portfolios, portrait work, and then expand into larger, more impactful conceptual work.
+Keep in mind, that portfolios should support your preferred major.
+Architectural portfolios should include some built/constructed work as well as perspective drawings, animation portfolios should include character designs and gesture drawings, and industrial design portfolios should include 3D prototypes and development sketches.

 Can I have my work reviewed before submitting my applications?
 YES!!
-You can attend National Portfolio Day (NPD) which is a big school fair for art schools.
-I recommend you attend Sophomore year to learn the process and get feedback on your work.
-Definitely attend Junior year as this will most likely be the last time you can get this feedback in this setting.
+You can attend National Portfolio Day (NPD) which is akin to a big school fair for art schools.
+We recommend if you can to start attending Sophomore year to learn the process, get feedback on your work, and start developing a relationship with the schools early.
+Definitely attend Junior year as the reviews you receive will inform the work you do to prepare your portfolio to submit.
+Attending in Senior year is also valuable as you may be reviewed by the admissions representative who ultimately decides admissions, their feedback can be critical when curating your work for submission.
 Though many schools offer portfolio review through their admissions department it is more time consuming to organize vs. the "one stop shopping" model of NPD.
-This will also help you practice documenting and discussing your work, very important as you will need to do both when you apply to colleges and submit your portfolio.
-NPD has not yet announced their schedule or format (in person or virtual) for Fall 2021.
-Once they do I will be sure to publish it and give you tips for attending.
+This will also help you practice documenting and discussing your work, very important as you will need to do both when applying to colleges and submiting your portfolio.

 Creating your portfolio is a lengthy but integral aspect of applying to BFA programs so allow time to carefully craft and present your work.
 Read this post about the Five Components of a Visual Arts Portfolio for guidance on selecting individual portfolio artwork.